 I realize a lot of this may sound unreasonable, but these are the rules (the most important rules).
 You need to follow these rules to stay employed and survive.
 If you’ve come this far, you should not blow it by misunderstanding these rules.

-There are tons of other things I could tell you about—how to dress, when to talk and remain silent and more.
+There are tons of other things I could tell you about—how to dress, when to talk and remain silent, and more.
 You should pick these up on your own.
 The items above are of supreme importance.
-Follow these rules consistently, and you will do very well over the long run indeed.
+Follow these rules consistently and you will do very well over the long run.
 Years from now, your peers will be plugging away at less important jobs, and you will be continuing to rise.

 Here is what is nice about these rules: The people who follow them almost always do well.
-If someone went to a better school than you, or thinks they are better than you for some reason, you can kick their ass on the law firm battlefield by following these rules.
+If someone went to a better school than you or thinks he is better than you for some reason, you can kick his ass on the law firm battlefield by following these rules.

 Here is what happens in most law firms: People show up and some follow these rules and others do not.
 The ones who do are the survivors.
 What is so thrilling about watching this game is that the ones who do not follow the rules are often the ones with the most hubris.
 This is a game, and hubris will not win it.
 If you want to win, follow these rules.